WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 Users can submit reports including name(optional), role, location of the disturbance, data and time of the event and detailed description of what was witnessed.

-### 3 .Supernatural Entity Database

-### 4 .Report Analysis
+### 3 .Report Analysis

-The machine learning system compares submitted reports with existing supernatural entities in the database to identify potential matches and a final report will be generated about the recurring disturbance.
+The system compares submitted reports with existing supernatural entities in the database to identify potential matches and a final report will be generated about the recurring disturbance.

-### 5 .
+### 4 .
 Security

     Ensure that user data is protected.